cms636/cms636.github.io/_drafts/2017-02-14-your-filename.md

 We would also extract the following information from each book:

-* Name of the theater whose sales are recorded in the book
+- Name of the theater whose sales are recorded in the book
-* Any known GIS data about that theater
+- Any known GIS data about that theater
+- The font or typeface of the template

 #### Acquisition
 How to do this?
 Despite being templated, each book has a different template, so we've designed the schema to reflect the superset of all the data made available in the books.
 But because of the data format in each page (handwriting, in cursive, from multiple different authors, as well as punctuation, numerals, and written numbers) it is unlikely that existing Optical Character Recognition programs will be able to extract usable data.
 There is some structure, so it's feasible to use that to write a little form that can be filled in for each page in each book.
+But how to get someone to fill in this data?

+One option is to build out a system similar to CAPTCHA and get website owners to install it.
+We can make humans transcribe our data as part of verifying that they are real people to other sites on the internet.
+But this would be difficult because it's hard to build out that kind of system, and orthogonal to the research goals.

+A more feasible option is to use a service like Crowdflower or Mechanical Turk and pay people a small amount of money to transcribe the data.
+Or, we could hire undergraduate researchers, and even better, pay them in credit hours!

 #### Storage
 We would store the data in a relational database like Postgres or Sqlite because they're reliable and it's easy to implement a reliable schema in them.
 Additionally, it would be easy to convert this representation into other representations if the need were to arise.
 The image files themselves would be stored in a large directory tree, with files named according to `{bookNumber}/{bookNumber}-{pageNumber}.jpg`.
 The reason to create a separate folder for each book is that computers can have trouble listing large numbers of files.
 The reason to still include the `bookNumber` in each file name is to ensure that each name is unique, making it easier to reference a specific file.

-### Target audience
+## Target audience
 We envision academic and professional researchers as our primary interested audience, although we think that maybe history lovers could also be interested.
 We think it's unlikely that the general public will have a particular interest in this data set.
 Here are two example profiles:

 ##### Social Custom Researcher